arjunt-s/CSE469-Track-1-Group-project/README.md

 Additionally, having multiple '-i' item_ids can be added at once as long as all other information is correct.

-Added Functions 4/7/2026 by Arjun:
+# Added Functions 4/7/2026 by Arjun:

-1. show items
+# SHOW ITEMS
 Command:
 ./bchoc show items -c <case_id>